tanmaya26/file-bot/Deploy/Deploy.md

         ADMIN_TOKEN=
         ```
     NOTE: Obtain the USER_SLACK_TOKEN from https://api.slack.com/custom-integrations/legacy-tokens.
 You will find a legacy-token
     in your slack user account.
+5. Obtain the hostname, ip and ssh key of EC2 host and add it to hosts.yml file. hosts.yml file is present in CI-CD directory.
-5. Run the ansible playbook:<br>
+6. Run the ansible playbook:<br>
     ``` ansible-playbook CI-CD/deploy.yml -i hosts.yml```
-6. Wait for the Ansible to finish setup.
+7. Wait for the Ansible to finish setup.

 ### Acceptance Testing